vitorcalistosilva/vitorcalistosilva.github.io/Readme.txt

-Original code and ideal borrowed from AKIHIR-0 on https://www.deviantart.com/akihir-0/art/Menu-Startpage-307602456
+Original code and idea borrowed from AKIHIR-0 on https://www.deviantart.com/akihir-0/art/Menu-Startpage-307602456

 I am very new to this.